Croatia’s Coastal Delights

 Rovinj's rocky waterfront is lined with bars perfectly positioned for sunset appreciation. (photo: Cameron Hewitt)

-I love the knack the people of Croatia have for taking a humble stretch of craggy shoreline and turning it into a wildly romantic bar or café.
-In the coastal town of Rovinj, several bars and restaurants offer tables atop the town's rocky seawall, and some provide you with your own pillow — an invitation to find your own nook in the rocks overlooking the bay.
-As the sunset fades and the flames tealight candles seem to brighten, you realize just how easy it is to enjoy a luxurious moment on the Adriatic coast.
+I love the knack Croatians have for taking a humble stretch of craggy shoreline and turning it into a wildly romantic bar or café.
+In the coastal town of Rovinj, several bars and restaurants offer tables atop the town's rocky seawall, and some provide you with a pillow — an invitation to find your own nook in the rocks overlooking the bay.
+As the sunset fades and the flames from tealight candles seem to brighten, you realize just how easy it is to enjoy a luxurious moment on the Adriatic coast.

-The eastern shores of the Adriatic Sea benefit from the Adriatic's counterclockwise prevaling current, which moves clear, warmer water from the central Mediterranean up along Croatia's coastline.
+The eastern shores of the Adriatic Sea benefit from the Adriatic's counterclockwise prevailing current, which moves clear, warmer water from the central Mediterranean up along the coastline of Croatia.
 And the craggy geology of the Dinaric Alps, which jut right up against Croatia's coast, mean that this stretch is sprinkled with islands.
 Not surprisingly, these shores have long been a popular destination for Slavic Europe.
 Sometimes it's difficult to distinguish this lively-but-easygoing area from Italy.

 That's especially true in the northern peninsula of Istria, which borders Italy and where both Italian and Croatian are spoken on a daily basis.
 Instead of the sheer limestone cliffs found along the rest of the Croatian shoreline, the Istrian coast has gentle green slopes, giving it a more serene feel.
 Though Istria has its share of tacky touristy beach towns, it also hosts my favorite Adriatic town, Rovinj.

 Surrounded by the sea on three sides, Rovinj is like a little hunk of Venice draped over a hill.
 It's simply romantic.
 Boats laden with kitschy shells for sale rock giddily in the harbor.
-The fountain on the main square celebrates the arrival of the water system — which happened in 1959.
+The fountain on the main square celebrates the arrival of the water system in 1959.
 A bell tower with a rickety staircase requires an enduring faith in the strength of wood.
-From the top a patron-saint weathervane boldly faces each menacing cloud front that blows in from sea.
+From the top a patron-saint weather vane boldly faces each menacing cloud front that blows in from the sea.

 Though Istria has become something of a hot spot, it's still not as famous as its southern rival, the Dalmatian coast, home to Croatia's top tourist town, Dubrovnik.
 Its most remarkable feature is the mighty wall that's surrounded the city for centuries, and walking along its ramparts — which offer unforgettably scenic views across a landscape of tiled rooftops, down into narrow cobbled lanes, and out to the blue Adriatic Sea — is its single best activity.